Making the motivic group structure on the endomorphisms of the projective line explicit: Introduction

-To conclude this discussion we remark that Cazanave speculates in his thesis \cite[page 31]{cazanave2009theorie} whether $[\J,\J]\naif$ may be used to give a concrete model to study the motivic homotopy group $[\PP,\PP]^{\AAA}$.
-Our cursory attempts at equipping this set with a group operation did not succeed.
-The obvious choices for an operation on matrices do not yield the conventional group structure, and we were unable to find a suitable candidate for an operation.
-We did not include our findings in this paper.
-We refer to remark \ref{rem:J_to_J_maps} for some additional comments.
+Below we provide a list of frequently used and important notation together with a reference where the notation is first used after the introduction. \\

-We thank Aravind Asok, Christophe Cazanave, Marc Hoyois, Marc Levine, Kirsten Wickelgren, Ben Williams, and Paul Arne Østvær for helpful comments, suggestions and clarifications.
+{\bf Acknowledgments.} We thank Aravind Asok, Christophe Cazanave, Marc Hoyois, Marc Levine, Kirsten Wickelgren, Ben Williams, and Paul Arne Østvær for helpful comments, suggestions and clarifications.
+We thank the anonymous referee for many comments and suggestions which helped improve the article.

 The first-named author is supported by the RCN grant no.\,300814 Young Research Talents of Trung Tuyen Truong.
 The second-named author has received support from the project \emph{Pure Mathematics in Norway} funded by the Trond Mohn Foundation.
-The third- and fourth-named author gratefully acknowledge the partial support by the RCN Project no.\,313472 {\it Equations in Motivic Homotopy}.
-The authors would like to thank the Centre for Advanced Study in Oslo for its hospitality where parts of the work on the paper were carried out.
+The third- and fourth-named authors gratefully acknowledge the partial support by the RCN Project no.\,313472 {\it Equations in Motivic Homotopy}.
+The authors would like to thank the Centre for Advanced Study in Oslo for its hospitality where parts of the work on the paper were carried out. \\